Pentagon Faces Budget Cuts

 BOWMAN: The president already has asked the military to set up a review panel to look into their operations and see where the cuts can be made.
 And some defense analysts say the 400 billion in Pentagon cuts could be easier than Gates and the Republicans think.
 That's because under President Obama's latest proposal, the defense budget will not increase as he originally planned.
 It's now frozen, says Todd Harrison of the Center for Strategic and Budgetary Assessments.

-Mr. TODD HARRISON (Center for Strategic and Budgetary Assessments): What it means is you could essentially freeze the defense budget, not let it grow, except, you know, as inflation grows, and that would do a lot of the cutting for you.
+TODD HARRISON: What it means is you could essentially freeze the defense budget, not let it grow, except, you know, as inflation grows, and that would do a lot of the cutting for you.

 BOWMAN: But Harrison says there's a problem with that scenario.
 Military pay and benefits are growing faster than inflation, so too are military operations.
 The Pentagon has already spent more than $600 million on Libya alone, so military pay and military operations are serving to crowd out other parts of the budget.

-Mr. MICHAEL O'HANLON (Brookings Institution): That crowding-out effect means that other things are going to have to lose: buying more weapons, buying new weapons and developing new technologies.
+MICHAEL O: That crowding-out effect means that other things are going to have to lose: buying more weapons, buying new weapons and developing new technologies.

 BOWMAN: Michael O'Hanlon with the Brookings Institution agrees.
 The Pentagon cuts won't come as easily as some think.